-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 explicit precedence for a rule.

-still raise a /specific/ allow above a /specific/ deny by giving it a higher
+An operator may still raise a /specific/ allow above a /specific/ deny (or vice

-explicit precedence -- the per-type defaults set only the out-of-the-box ordering.
+versa) with an explicit precedence -- the per-type defaults set only the

 -}